'Neymar is a difficult boy' - PSG star 'among top five players in the world' but 'tries to cheat', says Del Bosque | Goal.com

 'Neymar is a difficult boy' - PSG star 'among top five players in the world' but 'tries to cheat', says Del Bosque

-Paris Saint-Germain superstar Neymar is an "excellent player" but lets himself down whenever he "tries to cheat" on the pitch, according to Vincente del Bosque.
+Paris Saint-Germain superstar Neymar is an "excellent player" but lets himself down whenever he "tries to cheat" on the pitch, according to Vicente del Bosque.

 Neymar established himself as one of the top performers in European football during his time at Barcelona, after being snapped up by the Spanish champions as a youngster while on the books of Santos.